Civil Engineering MEng

 - Although we recruit a large number of highly qualified students to our undergraduate degrees each year, we don’t forget that you are an individual.
 From the beginning of your time here, you are allocated a personal tutor who can guide you through academic and pastoral issues.
 Student representatives can raise issues for you about modules, the course, or the University – either with academic staff directly, with the Course Director, or through our regular Student-Staff Committee.

-- The School offers a diversity of courses, including Civil Engineering, Aviation Engineering, Product Design and Computer Systems Engineering.
+- The College offers a diversity of courses.
 Interacting with students from different specialisms and with different interests is an important part of the University experience.
 To help with this, we have introduced a multidisciplinary project for Level 1 students.
 This is a design-based competition between teams made up of students from a number of subjects.

-This course has been designed in close consultation with industry and is accredited by the Institution of Civil Engineers, the Institution of Structural Engineers, the Chartered Institution of Highways and Transportation, and the Institute of Highway Engineers, for 2007-2012.
+This course has been designed in close consultation with industry and is accredited by the Institution of Civil Engineers, the Institution of Structural Engineers, the Chartered Institution of Highways and Transportation, and the Institute of Highway Engineers.

 MEng Accredited CEng (Full)